Everyone understands the importance of recycling, but do you realize how many everyday objects can benefit the earth from being recycled?

 How Much of Electronics are Wasted?

-While 20 to 50 million metric tons of electronics are trashed worldwide every year, only 12.5% of this electronic equipment is recycled.
+While 20 to 50 million metric tons of electronics are trashed worldwide every year, only about 12.5% of this electronic equipment is recycled.

 Reusable Resources from Electronics